volusion/element/content/how-to/add-page-to-theme.md

 ---
-title: "How to Add a Page to a Theme"
+title: 'How to Add a Page to a Theme'
 ---

 ## 1. Open Your Theme in Site Designer